 Both fundamental analysis (especially news) and technical indicators help traders make informed trading decisions.

 This is why Plus500 included a News & Market Insights feature under the “Tools” section of its website.
-The idea is for the traders to keep up with the latest trends and news in the global financial markets.
+The idea is for traders to keep up with the latest trends and news in the global financial markets.

 The real-time alerts functionality on Plus500 helps you to get both SMS and email push notifications when important updates are made in the market.